Homopatrol/Basic-Dockerfile-Commands/README.md

 ### Adding packages

-Lets try adding a

-to our

-So lets try adding the command git to our Dockerfile
+Lets try adding this [practical-git-tutorial](https://github.com/johnmosesman/practical-git-tutorial) git hub repository into our container.

-`RUN apk add git`

 The `RUN` instruction will execute any commands in a new layer on top of the current image and commit the results into your Dockerfile.